andreasabel/inCode/entry/introduction-to-singletons-1.md

 #### Converting into an existential

 Going from `SomeDoor` to `Door s` is slightly trickier in Haskell than going the other way around.
-One trick we often use is the *skolemized existential*, or a CPS-style existential type.
+One trick we often use is a CPS-style existential type.

 The essential concept is that normal Haskell type variables are universally qualified, meaning that the *caller* can pick how to instantiate `s`.
 However,